canyon289/canyon289.github.io/dev/content/WhyIChoseASSG.md

 environment

 ##Difficulty in supporting Javascript/D3
-There is a plugin to support d3 in Wordpress but it's docs only list 3.3, and given that 3.5 has been around for a while, and 4.0 came up, it was evident that trying to embedd visualizations or javascript programs into the blog wouldn't be straightforward
+There is a plugin to support d3 in Wordpress but its docs only list 3.3, and given that 3.5 has been around for a while, and that 4.0 just got released, it was evident that trying to embedded visualizations or javascript programs into the blog wouldn't be straightforward

 ##Latex support is limited